Liye222/METEOR/docs/documentation/03_METEOR_Example.md

 The input from summary statistics:

-- **Zscore**: the Zscore with k+1 rows and p columns of the SNP effect size matrix for the exposure and k outcomes.
+- **Zscore**: the Zscore with $K+1$ rows and p columns of the SNP effect size matrix for the exposure and $K$ outcomes.
-- **Sigma**: the LD matrix for the SNPs selected from the exposure can be obtained by using the weighted average LD matrix from k outcomes.
+- **Sigma**: the LD matrix for the SNPs selected from the exposure can be obtained by using the weighted average LD matrix from $K$ outcomes.
 If individual data is unavailable, the LD matrix can also be derived from a reference panel.
-- **N**: the sample size of exposure and k outcomes GWASs.
+- **N**: the sample sizes of exposure and $K$ outcomes GWASs.
 - **Omega_est**: the correlation matrix derived by LDSC.
 - **Omega_se**: the standard errors of elements of $Omega$ derived by LDSC.
 - **Gibbsnumber**: the number of Gibbs sampling iterations with the default to be 1000.